What is add_axes matplotlib

 • Import libraries matplotlib.pyplot and numpy.

-• To generate plot, use plot() function.
+• To generate a plot, use the plot() function.

 add_axes projection matplotlib